Nationwide Insolvency Practitioners

 It is a common misconception that a company in liquidation must be insolvent.

-Jason Elliott, of The Insolvency Experts, explains that whilst quite often it is the case that a company in liquidation is insolvent it is not always.
+Our Insolvency Experts explain that whilst quite often it is the case that a company in liquidation is insolvent, it is not always.

 Table of Contents